 Skin injury or open wound

-Always mention your medical condition to your doctor and therapist to avoid problems regarding any of it.
+Always remember to mention your medical condition to your OB-GYN and therapist to avoid problems regarding any of it.
 An informed decision is usually a wise decision.

 Which massages should you avoid during pregnancy?